 The map below is a comprehensive one and shows every possible road that you can take to reach Tso Moriri from Leh.
 If you need a map of the entire Ladakh region, you can check out this post A Complete Road Map of Entire Ladakh.

 How to reach Tso Moriri from Leh

 There are three different routes that you can take to reach Tso Moriri from Leh.
-The first and the shortest route runs through Chumathang Valley.
+The first and shortest route runs through Chumathang Valley.

 The second one goes through More plains and will have you cross Tanglang La.
 On the way, you can also visit Tso Kar while traveling on this route.
 The third and longest route is via Pangong Tso and Changthang Valley.